-I asked the adviser if I could invest all my money into low cost index funds.
+I asked the advisor if I could invest all my money into low cost index funds.
 He said yes.
 I thought this is perfect.

-I didn’t necessarily trust the adviser, but I chose to be complacent and accept his response.
+I didn’t necessarily trust the advisor, but I chose to be complacent and accept his response.

 Investing Mistake #3

-I did not do enough upfront work to make sure I really understood what low-cost index funds even were.
+Index funds is the best way to start investing for beginners.
+Unfortunately, I had not do enough upfront work to make sure I really understood what low-cost index funds even were.
 If I had, I likely would have decided to manage my own funds.